FAQ

 Here are several tips, guidelines, and things to keep in mind when running a layout on large networks.

 1. While the force directed layout algorithm is optimised for large networks, the prevent overlap logic is not.
 The suggested approach is to not use prevent overlap for larger networks.
 Rather, first use metrics to calculate an attribute such as In Degree, size the nodes by that attribute, and finally adjust the parameters for node size so that there is not too much overlap.
 Then, once the nodes have reached an equilibrium, change the layout to distribute nodes.
-Adjust the advanced settings as follows: set margin to zero and set max iterations to five, and then run distribute nodes a few times.
+Adjust the settings so as to set margin to zero and and then run distribute nodes.
 This should remove the remaining overlap.

 2. Once you save a view the node positions will be preserved so there is no need to repeat the above.